bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 New password: $NEW_PASSWORD
 Retype new password: $NEW_PASSWORD

-# If the new password if decent, RPI will drop the access
+# If the new password if decent, RPI will drop the access with messages below
 passwd: password updated successfully
 Connection to 192.168.0.2 closed.